 Registered Charity Number: 86-0814898 - For Tax-deductible donations in AZ, the QCO Code is 20043 This health center receives HHS funding and has Federal PHS deemed status with respect to certain health or health-related claims, including medical malpractice claims, for itself and its covered individuals.

-Chiricahua Community Health Centers, Inc. | Copyright © 2026
+Chiricahua Community Health Centers, Inc. | Visit often for CCHCI news and information. | Copyright © 2026